 __________________________________________________________________

-CHINESE AND JEWISH CALENDAR SIMILARITIES
+CHINESE and JEWISH CALENDAR SIMILARITIES

-similarity exists in the Biblical calendar of the Jews and in the traditional
+A similarity exists in the Biblical calendar of the Jews and in the traditional

 Chinese calendar; they both are lunar-solar.
-This is the only correct
+This is the only correct calendar

 from the requirement of Genesis 1:14.
 In a lunar calendar each month begins

-at new moon, the narrowest half-circle of moonlight in the
+at new moon, the narrowest half-circle of moonlight in the sky.
+Each month is

-days so the months alternate 30 days, 29 days, 30 days, etc. The
+actually 291/2 days, so the months alternate 30 days, 29 days, 30 days, etc. The

-days in twelve months but the solar year has 3651/4
+lunar year has 3543/8 days in twelve months but the solar year has 3651/4 days,

 (the time the earth makes one orbit of the sun).
 Chinese and Jewish calendars

-In the Bible, new moons are sabbaths (rest days) and feast days
+In the Bible, new moons are sabbaths (rest days) and feast days for family and

 friends.
 New moon observance will be in effect in God’s kingdom; Eze.
 46:1,3.